Botswana, Okavango Delta ~ Okavango Horse Safaris

 Pace and experience required: Riders must be fairly experienced, secure and comfortable riding at all paces from walk to fast canter in open country.
 Riding is in a varied, open area where there is 'big' game including elephant and lion.
 Going on safari is good, there are places for long, energetic canters and you will enjoy it more if you are riding fit.
 If in doubt about ability please contact us.

-Accommodation is in Kujwana base camp, a very comfortable semi-permanent tented camp and on some nights at Moklowane tree house camp or in a simpler 'fly' camp (the name comes from the days when you moved your fly sheet off your permanent tent to make a temporary camp).
-Kujwana base camp sleeps up to 12 in 4 spacious double / twin suites and 3 walk-in double / twin safari tents, all raised on teak decking, with proper beds, tables, chairs and all linen provided.
-Each suite and tent has its own en-suite bathroom with hot shower and flush loo.
-The camp has a central living, dining, bar and library area, a plunge pool, plenty of staff and service is excellent.
-Moklowane tree house camp is a little simpler, with guest accommodation in tree house platforms 2 metres above the ground (each with own shower and loo).
-On 10 night safaris, nights may be spent in a mobile 'fly' camp, sleeping in spacious two man dome tents in a temporary 'fly' camp with shared showers and long drop bush loos.
+Accommodation is in Kujwana base camp, a very comfortable semi-permanent tented camp with a few nights at Mokolowane tree house camp.
+Kujwana sleeps up to 12 in 4 spacious double / twin safari suites and 3 double / twin walk- in safari tents.
+All are raised on teak decking, have proper beds, tables, chairs and all linen provided.
+Each suite and tent also has its own en-suite bathroom with hot shower and flush loo.
+The camp has a central living, dining, bar and library area, a plunge pool surronded by decking, wifi, plenty of staff and service is excellent.
+Mokolowane tree house camp is a little simpler, with guest accommodation in atmospheric tree house platforms raised 2 metres above the ground (each with own shower and loo).
+On 10 night safaris, a night might sometimes be spent in a temporary mobile 'fly' camp, using spacious two man dome tents, sharing a bush shower and long drop bush loos.